Fecal Incontinence

-A person’s muscles and nerves in their pelvis and rectum (the bottom part of the large intestine) have to work in a coordinated way to prevent fecal incontinence.
+A person’s muscles and nerves in the pelvis and rectum (the lower part of the large intestine) must work together in a coordinated way to prevent fecal incontinence.

 When a person is not ready to have a bowel movement:

-- The rectum’s circular muscles (sphincters) contract like rubber bands to keep feces from leaving the rectum.
+• The circular muscles in the rectum, called sphincters, tighten like rubber bands to keep stool from leaving the rectum.

-- Muscles in the bottom of the pelvis (called pelvic floor muscles) also help keep feces from leaving the rectum.
+• Muscles at the bottom of the pelvis (called pelvic floor muscles) also help keep stool inside the rectum.

-However, if these muscles and their nerves don’t work together the way they should, fecal incontinence can happen.
+If these muscles and nerves do not work together properly, fecal incontinence can occur.

 The following conditions can lead to fecal incontinence.